 - Re-securing of the ceiling sheets may not be sufficient in some cases.

-- Replacement may have to be considered, where they cannot be effectively re-secured.
+- Replacement may have to be considered, where they are sagging beyond repair and cannot be effectively re-secured.

-- This must be determined and allowed for in quotes given by trades people that are willing to guarantee their work.
+- Degree of sagging must be determined and allowed for in quotes given by trades-people that are willing to guarantee their work.

 Always ask the tradesperson if they can effectively resecure the ceiling sheets with guarantees against further sagging.
 If the awswer is no, then request quotes on having the linings replaced, where necessary.